sharetribe/flex-docs/src/docs/howto-users-and-authentication/setup-oidc-proxy/index.md

 information on how to add a new identity provider for your marketplace.

-Here's some guidance for configuring your template application as a new identity provider and a client to be used as a proxy for LinkedIn.
+Here's some guidance for configuring your template application as a new identity provider and a client to be used as a proxy for Github.

 ### Identity provider name and ID